Honours in Psychology

 Students who do not achieve the progression requirements will, on satisfactory completion of the third year, exit the program and graduate with the Bachelor of Psychological Science and pursue a range of graduate options for further study or seek employment.

 Each year the University invites applications for the 4th year Honours programs.
 Applications are accepted via the UniSA Apply Online website from eligible students who have completed an APAC accredited sequence in psychology.
 Applicants are selected on the basis of academic merit and ranked according to their GPA in the second and third year psychology courses of their undergraduate psychology program, including Introductory Research Methods.
 To be eligible to apply students must have the minimum GPa of 5.5 in these courses plus an overall program GPA on at least 5.0.
 Entry to the Honours year is highly competitive and very limited places are available.
 The minimum GPA for entry consideration varies each year, however in 2013 the cut-off was 6.8.

 An information session is held at Magill campus in August and will be advertised on this webpage when further details are available.
 The Apply Online website opens for applications in early September and usually closes around 30th November each year.
 Successful applicants are notified mid-late December.

 When considering a student's application or eligibility for Honours, a special Honours Grade Point Average (GPA) is calculated.
 For UniSA students, their grades in the following UniSA courses will be included in this Honours GPA.
-(The following list applies in 2013 for entry to Honours in 2014.)
+The following list of ten (10) courses are factored into the calculations of the Honours GPA and apply in 2014 for entry to Honours in 2015.

 Introductory Research Methods (core)